From Clinical Intent to Clinical Model: Autonomous Coding-Agents for Clinician-driven AI Development: Results

-Figure~\ref{fig:confound} summarizes a post-hoc confound analysis on the held-out test set, comparing a baseline model trained without any explicit debiasing objective against the refined model produced under the clinician's shortcut-aware request.
-Panel A provides a qualitative view of subgroup-level prediction shifts, whereas panels B and C quantify the reduction in shortcut dependence more directly.
+Figure~\ref{fig:result2}c summarizes a post-hoc confound analysis on the held-out test sets of SIIM-ACR and NIH ChestX-ray14, comparing a baseline model trained without any explicit debiasing objective against the refined model produced under the clinician's shortcut-aware request.
+The prediction-distribution plots provide qualitative subgroup-level prediction shifts for the two datasets, whereas the confound-dependence and drain-attributable false-positive-rate summaries quantify shortcut reliance more directly.